magarpol/scripts/README.md

 ### Docker Service
 This script configures Docker files for the CheckMK Agent Service.

+### Kernel headers check
+This script install the missing kernel headers

 ### Mount Crypt
 This script encrypt LVM and mount Docker.